Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Find the day of the week for any date' using Zeller's congruence, providing a specific verb and resource.
-It also mentions use cases like historical dates or birthday checks, distinguishing it from sibling calculators.
+The description clearly states it finds the day of the week for any date using Zeller's congruence, and provides examples like historical dates or birthday checks, distinguishing it from other date calculators in the sibling list.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.